Select Page

 Remember web pages that featured GIF waiting icons or countdowns during the dawn of the internet?
 Modern retro designs implement loading animations as fun throwbacks, without compromising fast speeds.

-1993 ALIWEB (Archie Like Indexing for the WEB) was created and considered the first web search engine.
-The “style” part of web design began its presence on websites such as ALIWEB.
-It used background colors to draw users to the more essential elements of their web page to help them navigate the search engine easily.
+1993 saw the creation of ALIWEB (Archie-Like Indexing for the WEB), considered the first web search engine.
+The “style” aspect of web design first appeared on websites such as ALIWEB.
+It used background colors to draw users to the more essential elements of their web page, helping them navigate the search engine more easily.

-This same year gave birth to the creation of landing pages.
+This same year saw the creation of landing pages.
 Users would see these images before landing on a website, with MTV being the first to implement this feature.
 A year later, Hotwire, now known as Wired, implemented the world’s first ad banner onto its website’s header, thus marking the beginning of online marketing and advertising.
-Javascript was also created that year, allowing developers to implement more features, such as the “pop-up” windows.
+JavaScript was also created that year, allowing developers to implement more features, such as the “pop-up” windows.

 The Evolution of “Modern” Web Design

-From 2002 to 2006, a rise in functionality for web platforms began to spark.
+From 2002 to 2006, a rise in web platform functionality began to take shape.
 As technology advanced, so did the social media and websites that inhabited the internet.
 The hardware used to access these platforms has become more capable.
 This gives web developers more options and resources when designing web platforms.

 This era revolutionized how the online world works today.
-The first social media platform, such as Facebook, provided high-quality displays that allowed developers to create more dynamic designs for their platforms.
-Increased broadband speeds and hardware capabilities allowed developers to pack more dynamic and aesthetically pleasing features into websites.
-From 2006 to 2010 came the growth of responsive design.
-While web developers could take advantage of high-end quality software and hardware to utilize more dynamic features, websites weren’t yet optimized for mobile devices.
+The first social media platforms, such as Facebook, provided high-quality displays that enabled developers to create more dynamic designs.
+Increased broadband speeds and hardware capabilities enabled developers to pack more dynamic, aesthetically pleasing features into websites.
+From 2006 to 2010, responsive design grew.
+While web developers could take advantage of high-end software and hardware to enable more dynamic features, websites weren’t yet optimized for mobile devices.

-In 2007, the first iPhone was released, which helped pave the way for responsive web design, which allows a website to automatically adjust to the screen size and orientation of the devices it’s being viewed on.
+In 2007, the first iPhone was released, paving the way for responsive web design, which allows a website to automatically adjust to the screen size and orientation of the devices it’s viewed on.

 Retro Website Design Today